TheBerghild/TheBerghild/README.md

 - 👋 Hi, I’m @TheBerghild
-- 👀 I’m interested in boring boilerplate code
+- 👀 I’m interested in boilerplate code.
-- 🌱 I’m currently learning C# and Kotlin
+- 🌱 I’m currently learning.
-- 📫 Reach me at theberghild@gmail.com
+- 📫 Reach me at theberghild@gmail.com.
-- ⚡ Fun fact: with godot 4 you can use lambda functions!!!🎉🎉🎉
+- ⚡ Fun fact: Godot 4.3 will support Wayland natively.

 <!---
 TheBerghild/TheBerghild is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.